makenowjust-labs/recheck/packages/recheck/README.md

   because back-reference makes VM acceleration slow sometimes.
 - `'on'`: The force **on** mode.
 - `'off'`: The force **off** mode.

+#### `maxRecallStringSize`

+Type: `number`

+Default: `300000`

+Maximum length of an attack string on the recall validation.

+#### `recallLimit`

+Type: `number`

+Default: `1500000000`

+Upper limit on the number of characters read on the recall validation.

+#### `recallTimeout`

+Type: `number | null`

+Default: `-1`

+Upper limit of recall validation time.

+If the recall validation time exceeds this value, the validation is succeeded.
+If the negative value is specified, the validation succeeds immediately.

+If the `number` value is specified, it is parsed in milliseconds.
+If the value is `null`, it is parsed as the positive infinite duration.

+Note that Scala.js does not support the recall validation for now.
+Please set negative value in this case.

 #### `maxRepeatCount`